IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-The P-PNCs use the TE tunnel model to report, at the MPI, all the TE paths established within their packet domain regardless of the mechanism being used to set them up, i.e., independently on whether the mechanisms described in {{te-path-config}} or other means, such as static configuration, which are outside the scope of this document, are used.
+The P-PNCs use the TE tunnel model to report, at the MPI, all the TE paths established within their packet domain regardless of the mechanism being used to set them up; i.e., independently on whether the mechanisms described in {{te-path-config}} or other means, such as static configuration, which are outside the scope of this document, are used.